teamdeeson/codex/docs/working-at-deeson/taking-leave.md

 Long term team members and long term clients are a great benefit of our approach.

 But fresh perspective is really valuable too.
-That’s why we’re introducing a new sabbatical scheme for all permanent employed team members every five years.
+That’s why we’re [introducing a paid sabbatical](https://www.deeson.co.uk/blog/weve-introduced-sabbaticals-heres-why) for all permanent employed team members every five years.

 In the calendar year when you reach five years of continuous employment with the company you become eligible for a mandatory five week long sabbatical.
 You’ll then be eligible for a five week sabbatical every five years after that.